rguirguis/rguirguis.github.io/index.markdown

 layout: home
 title: Rafik E. Younan
+intro: "A Free and Open Source Software advocate with a passion for enhancing human and computer interactions through developing humans and democratizing technology."
 ---

-A Free and Open Source Software advocate with a passion for enhancing human and computer interactions through developing humans and democratizing technology.

 ## About
 Engineer by  education, software technical lead by profession, and humanist at core.
 I strive to use technology to advance collective human experience.